How To Find The Period Of A Cosine Function

 The Standard Cosine Function: cos(x)

 The most basic form of the cosine function is y = cos(x).
-This function starts at its maximum value of 1 when x = 0, decreases to 0 at x = π/2, reaches its minimum value of -1 at x = π, returns to 0 at x = 3π/2, and finally completes one full cycle and returns to its maximum value of 1 at x = 2π.
+Still, this function starts at its maximum value of 1 when x = 0, decreases to 0 at x = π/2, reaches its minimum value of -1 at x = π, returns to 0 at x = 3π/2, and finally completes one full cycle and returns to its maximum value of 1 at x = 2π.
 This characteristic cycle repeats indefinitely, both to the left and right on the x-axis.

 Periodicity: The Heart of the Matter